navjotahuja92/laravel-doc-fetcher/README.md

 3. Now open output.html

-Note : Use Ctrl+P to save the output.html file as PDF
+Note : Use Ctrl+P to save the output.html file as PDF in Google Chrom